NativeScript/docs-v7/ApiReference/ui/page/NavigatedData.md

 ##### Properties
  - **context** - _Object_.
-  The navigation context (optional, may be undefined) passed to the page navigation evetns method.
+  The navigation context (optional, may be undefined) passed to the page navigation events method.